Liamth99/LOCAT/Readme.md

 dotnet_diagnostic.LOCAT006.todo_regex = \b(todo|fixme|bug|temp)\b
 ```

-### V1.2.0 release
+## V1.2.0 release
 | Rule ID  | Category | Severity | Has Fix | Notes                                                                |
 |----------|----------|----------|:-------:|----------------------------------------------------------------------|
 | LOCAT007 | Usage    | Warning  |         | Possible incorrect use of null-conditional operator.                 |
 | LOCAT008 | Naming   | Warning  |         | Variable name is not allowed according to the class’s naming policy. |

 LOCAT008 Uses the .editorconfig to set up class name restrictions.
 Leaving the class name as default will apply the
-restriction to all classes, and the regex is case-sensitive by default.
+restriction to all classes.
+The regex is case-sensitive by default, and unfortunately, the class name is insensitive.
 Below are some (not very useful) examples.

 ``` ini
 [*.cs]